Aryakumarjaiswal/MaitriAI_Chatbot-/README.md

 # MaitriAI_Chatbot-
-Its a Chatbot that answers basics related to company.
+Its a Chatbot that answers basics questions related to company(working).